Bridge the knowledge gap.

 This program meets the requirements of FAR 61.156.
 It bridges the knowledge gap between a pilot who holds a commercial pilot certificate and a pilot operating in an air carrier environment.
 Successful completion of the ATP CTP will ensure an ATP applicant receives the baseline knowledge and experience to prepare them for the duties, responsibilities, and challenges of an air carrier environment.

-Thirty hours of virtual instructor-led ground school includes four modules:
+Thirty hours of classroom-style ground school includes four modules:

 - Aerodynamics (8 hours)